Leon Feraru: Biography

 Born in Brăila into a modest Jewish family, his father was an ironworker (fierar), the origin of his pseudonym.
 He completed his basic education in his native city, graduating from the Schwartzman Brothers school and then the Bălcescu Lycée.
-This was followed by a literature and law degree from the University of Montpellier, and a published debut in Saniel Grossman's Jewish review, Lumea Israelită.
+He was for a while enrolled at the Faculty of Medicine in Bucharest, where met and befriended figures from all major currents in Jewish political and artistic life—he befriended Zionists such as A. L. Zissu as well as advocates of assimilation, and took an interest in the Yiddishist movement (including by once appearing on stage in a musical play by Abraham Goldfaden).
+This period was interrupted by his taking a literature and law degree from the University of Montpellier, though he also had a published debut in Saniel Grossman's Jewish review, Lumea Israelită.
 Barbu Nemțeanu's Pagini Libere also hosted his work in August 1908.
-In 1910–1912, his poetry was featured in two of the major Bucharest literary journals, Flacăra and Convorbiri Critice, as well as in Symbolist Al. T. Stamatiad's Grădina Hesperidelor.
+According to his biographer Alexandru Mirodan, he was "attracted by social democracy", and looked upon its Romanian theoretician, Constantin Dobrogeanu-Gherea, as a personal "idol".

+Following the antisemitic outcry that came about as a result of the staging of Ronetti Roman's play Manasse and similar episodes, Feraru renounced his training as a physician and began planning his departure from Romania.
+As noted by Mirodan, in 1907 his Romanian university colleagues had begun harassing and shaming Jews.
+The insults he received then made him consider suicide and, Mirodan notes, also gave him a foreshadowing of fascism.
+His dignity was defended publicly by a Romanian poet, Dimitrie Anghel, with whom he had a close bond.
+Feraru is credited with having helped alter Anghel's own antisemitic stance, making him into a noted defender of Jewish emancipation.
+In 1910–1912, Feraru's poetry was featured in two of the major Bucharest literary journals, Flacăra and Convorbiri Critice, as well as in Symbolist Al. T. Stamatiad's Grădina Hesperidelor.
 Alongside Stamatiad, Enselberg-Feraru was also an affiliate of the Vieața Nouă circle, and a regular at its coffeehouse salon, La Gustav.
 Other reviews that ran his work included Viața Romînească, Noua Revistă Română, Viața Literară și Artistică, Ecoul, and Conservatorul Brăilei.
-Pen names he used in these publications were Ola Canta (shared with Dimitrie Anghel), H. Libanon and L. Feru.
+Pen names he used in these publications were Ola Canta (shared with Anghel), H. Libanon and L. Feru.
 Feraru was friends with Jean Bart, Camil Baltazar and especially Anghel, with whom he collaborated on several poems (Halucinații, Orologiul and Vezuviul).
 They are thought to be mostly, or entirely, Anghel's work.
-Feraru is also credited with having helped change Anghel's earlier antisemitic stance, making him into a noted defender of Jewish emancipation.